impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 In the case of setting our local `awk` variable, `type -p gawk awk` searches the disk for the files associated with 2 commands, `gawk` and `awk`.
 It pipes the results to `head -n1`, which means it takes the first filepath it finds from those 2 commands, and it pipes any errors to `/dev/null`.
 So the value of the `awk` local variable is either the filepath for the `gawk` command or that of the `awk` command (if no filepath was found for `gawk`).

 I was curious why the value of the local variable was set using the `type` command, and not `which`, a command that I'm more familiar with.
-I Google "type vs which bash" and get [this very authoritative-looking StackExchange post](https://unix.stackexchange.com/questions/85249/why-not-use-which-what-to-use-then).
+I Google "type vs which bash" and get [this very authoritative-looking StackExchange post](https://unix.stackexchange.com/questions/85249/why-not-use-which-what-to-use-then){:target="_blank" rel="noopener"}.
 The question itself says "We often hear that which should be avoided", and this is new information to me.
 This seems important, because `which` is one of the first shell commands I learned and is something I rely on not-infrequently, so I decide to read up on this a bit.
 Here are some snippets of information that I was able to pick up from the top-rated answer:

 > The `which` command is a broken heritage from the C-Shell and is better left alone in Bourne-like shells.
 >